How to get a Maryland Home Improvement Contractor License

 This Maryland home improvement contractor license guide is for informational purposes only.
 SuretyBonds.com does not regulate or manage licensing for home improvement contractors in Maryland.
 Contact the Maryland Department of Labor for the state's the latest official home improvement contractor license requirements.

 The Maryland Home Improvement Commission defines a home improvement contractor as an individual who performs or agrees to perform a home improvement service for a homeowner.
-All home improvement contractors must have a license to practice and provide services.
-Complete the following steps before submitting your online application to the Maryland Home Improvement Commission.
+Home improvement contractors must be licensed to provide services.
+Complete the following steps to submit your application to the Maryland Home Improvement Commission.

 How do I get a home improvement contractor license in Maryland?

 Before applying for your contractors license, you'll need to have 2 years of experience in home improvement contracting.
 You'll need to submit proof of your involvement in home improvement work, construction, or education in a related field.